quackquack4444/m3u-filetransfer/README.md

 Sorry, I've not written documentation for years! and this is my first proper attempt at uploading/publishing to GitHub.

 Use at your own risk.

+nb V2, re-written by Claude, was charging off and dumping stuff into the buffer (even with the default workers=1) so I'm going to slow it down for v2.1.0